Your Guide To A Perfect Weekend Getaway In The Barossa Valley

 Prefer your beverages brewed rather than barrelled?
 The Barossa Valley Brewing Company is the perfect place to waste a sunny afternoon supping ales like their award-winning Bee Sting (brewed with Orange Blossom honey) and Double IPA (winner Best Beer in Show and Champion IPA, Royal Adelaide Beer Awards 2014).

-Set on the banks of Greenock Creek, Hentley Farm prides itself on “connecting diners with the people and the produce of the farm, whilst being both memorable and educational” and accolades are piling up for this remarkable venue.
-Launching back in 2013, they are yet to publish a single menu, with Head Chef Lachlan Colwill and his team preferring to surprise guests during their four-course De Jour lunch menu (around 1.5 hours/$105 or $145 with wines) and full Discovery menu (3 hours/$180 or $245 with wines).
+Set on the banks of Greenock Creek, Hentley Farm prides itself on “connecting diners with the people and the produce of the farm, while being both memorable and educational” and accolades are piling up for this remarkable venue.
+Launching back in 2013, they offer two set menus per day with Head Chef Lachlan Colwill and his team preferring to surprise guests.

-For those who like to feel the sun on their faces and the soil beneath their wheels, taking in the Barossa By Bike provides a unique view of the region, at your own pace.
-40 kilometres of sealed pathways connect between Angaston and Gawler via the three townships of Nuriootpa, Tanunda and Lyndoch and bicycles can be hired (including delivery/collection) from a number of nearby businesses.
+For those who like to feel the sun on their faces and the soil beneath their wheels, taking in the Barossa by bike provides a unique view of the region, at your own pace.
+Forty kilometres of sealed pathways connect between Angaston and Gawler via the three townships of Nuriootpa, Tanunda and Lyndoch and bicycles can be hired (including delivery/collection) from a number of nearby businesses.